-Although natural hair is all the rage right now, many people still love the look and ease of straight hair that stays that way.
-But a badly done relaxer can cause damage that can be challenging to repair.
+Though many people embrace their natural hair, some still love the look and ease of straight hair that stays that way.
+But a poorly done relaxer can cause damage that can be challenging to repair.
 Unfortunately, some of the warning signs a relaxer is damaging your hair are commonly accepted.
 The reality is: Relaxing your hair at home can be dangerous, but even professional stylists can make mistakes when applying chemicals.

 Some people believe that "beauty is pain," but that doesn't have to be true, and definitely shouldn't apply to any burning sensation you feel from relaxer chemicals.
 "Scalp irritation is a glaring sign that a relaxer may be damaging to your hair and scalp," Shorter says.
 Don't think that the pain only happens when a relaxer is left on too long.
-Your scalp can be sensitive to a certain formulation, and leaving it on for even the minimum time period has the potential to give you chemical burns.
+Your scalp can be sensitive to a certain formulation; if so, leaving it on for even the minimum time period has the potential to give you chemical burns.

 Sores on Scalp